iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering

-•Personality: Analytical, High achiever, Independent & Self-Directed personality with hard-work based ethic.
-Works independently.
-Agnostic of tools, tech etc. Avid reader.
-I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains
+•Personality: I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements